ChilliCream/workshops/crypto/frontend/playground/README.md

 We’ll guide you _step-by-step_ and we’ll iterate several times to cover each topic.

-In order to start an example we’ll link some folders (e.g., client, generated, pages, scenes, schema) into the root using the following command:
+In order to start an example we’ll copy some folders (e.g., client, generated, pages, scenes, schema) into the root using the following command:

 ```sh
 yarn goto playground/1-hello.1